EU Consumer Rights 101

-- In April this year, the European Commission announced its New Deal for Consumers proposal.
-It aims to make it easier for qualified entities to launch representative actions on behalf of consumers, introduce stronger sanctioning powers for Member States’ consumer authorities, extend consumers’ protection when they are on online, and clarify how EU law prohibits duel quality practices that mislead consumers.
+- The New Deal for Consumers aims to make it easier for qualified entities to launch representative actions on behalf of consumers, introduce stronger sanctioning powers for Member States’ consumer authorities, extend consumers’ protection when they are on online, and clarify how EU law prohibits duel quality practices that mislead consumers.

-- As of 25th May 2018, EU General Data Protection Regulation will harmonize data privacy laws across Europe, protect and empower all EU citizens;
+- The EU General Data Protection Regulation will harmonize data privacy laws across Europe, protect and empower all EU citizens;

-- The new package travel directive, once transposed into national legislations, will give a clear protection to 120 million consumers who book other forms of combined travel;
+- The new package travel directive gives clear protection to 120 million consumers who book other forms of combined travel;

 - EU rules on unfair commercial practices enable national enforcers to curb a broad range of unfair business practices;

-- Thanks to the Alternative Dispute Resolution (ADR) and Online Dispute Resolution (ODR) Directives consumers have easier access to other forms of out-of-court resolution of consumer disputes.
+- The Alternative Dispute Resolution (ADR) and Online Dispute Resolution (ODR) Directives give consumers easier access to out-of-court resolution of consumer disputes.
 This includes the online ODR platform.